databugs/TopGrossingMoviesScraper/README.md

 - Role
 - ID

-The extracted data will be saved in JSON format in the output.json file.
+The extracted data will be saved in JSON format in the topgrossingmovies.json file, and in the data folder.